 PSA testing itself is non-invasive.
 But an out-of-range result often initiates a further investigation, such as a prostate biopsy or aggressive treatment.

-Approximately 20 percent of biopsies result in complications.
-The most common complication being infection.
+Approximately 20 percent of prostate biopsies may result in complications, with the most common being infection.
+It’s important to discuss the risks and benefits with your healthcare provider.
 Most urologists say that infection is unlikely.
 But, in order to prevent infection, patients almost always need prophylactic antibiotics.

-Studies show that the rate of individual complications from a biopsy is about 14 to 18 percent.
-This is mostly due to infection.
-A small percentage of such infections can be life-threatening.
+Studies suggest that the rate of individual complications from prostate biopsies is estimated to be around 14 to 18 percent, primarily due to infection.
+While rare, some of these infections can be serious.

 A biopsy may also find low-risk cancer that might initiate a recommendation for immediate treatment.
 If someone receives treatment for low-risk cancer, the side effects of the treatment can easily exceed the long-term harmful aspects of the disease.